Before you arrive

 Travelling to Groningen

-Information on how to get to the University campus is available on our Transportation page.
-It includes sections on road, air, rail, bus and cycle travel.
+Information on how to get to the University is available on our Transportation page.
+It includes sections on road, air, rail, bus and bicycle travel.

 The University of Groningen also arranges an airport pick up service if you arrive at Schiphol.
-Check this site to reserve your place.
+Check this page to reserve your place.

 Preparing for life at the University